aces/Loris-MRI/docs/scripts_md/DTIPrepRegister.md

   - $process\_step: processing step (preprocessing, post-processing)

 RETURNS:
-  - @registered: list of registered files
+  - @registered        : list of registered files
   - @failed\_to\_register: list of files that failed to be registered in the DB

 ### getInputList($mri\_files, $data\_dir, $process\_step, $proc\_file)